Black Homeschooling: A Practical Guide for Families

 How can families find identity-affirming academic support?

-Look for providers who ask about the whole learner, not only grades.
+Look for providers who ask about the whole student, not only grades.
 Ask how they support confidence, culture, communication, student voice, and family goals.